Abstract

 Wesley is also noted because of his extraordinary courage.
 He was known not to fear any man.
 He attributed his courage to God’s anointing upon his life.
 Despite the numerous persecutions and hardships he faced while trying to reach out to the people using the word of God, Wesley never gave.

-He got so used to being jeered, stoned and even to dirt being thrown at him whenever he went to preach, to an extent that it never bothered him anymore.
+He got so used to being jeered, stoned, and even to dirt being thrown at him whenever he went to preach, to an extent that it never bothered him anymore.
 In some places, the attacks were so fierce such that bulls and horsemen rode through the crowds as Wesley preached.

-Gangs also organized themselves and used clubs and other assorted weapons to attack Wesley and his people but this never deterred them from moving on3.
+Gangs also organized themselves and used clubs and other assorted weapons to attack Wesley and his people but this never deterred them from moving on.
 This kind of courage can be contrasted with his fear he exhibited during the storm before conversion.

 Wesley’s courage is something that he acquired immediately after his conversion.
-This can be explained by an incident that happened when he returned to his home town after conversion but was denied the permission to preach because of his zeal.
+This can be explained by an incident that happened when he returned to his hometown after conversion but was denied the permission to preach because of his zeal.
 This did not deter him because he used the grave of his father, which was built next to the church, as a platform to preach to people.

 Wesley was a staunch Anglican.
 He shied away from the idea of starting a new church.
 This impaired his ministry because the structure of the Anglican Church did not accommodate his anointing.
 After his death, there was a breaking away of his members to form another church that would accommodate their way of ministry.